-Next-generation sequencing (NGS) has been a parallel sequencing technology that provides scalability, speed, and ultra-high throughput.
+Next-generation sequencing (NGS) is a parallel sequencing technology that provides scalability, speed, and ultra-high throughput.
 The technology is then used to find the order of nucleotides in entire or complete genomes or various targeted areas and regions of RNA or DNA.
 NGS has modernized and advanced the biological sciences, enabling labs to perform a wide variety of applications and study biological systems at various levels.

 Today's difficult and advanced genomics questions demand information that exceeds the capacity of traditional and commonly used DNA sequencing technologies.
 NGS has filled that gap and has become an everyday tool to address these questions.
-It allows labs to Rapidly sequence whole genomes, deeply sequence target regions, utilize RNA sequencing (RNA-Seq) to discover novel RNA variants and splice sites, or quantify mRNAs for gene expression analysis and has many other advantages over the old traditional methods.
+It allows labs to rapidly sequence whole genomes, deeply sequence target regions, utilize RNA sequencing (RNA-Seq) to discover novel RNA variants and splice sites, or quantify mRNAs for gene expression analysis, and has many other advantages over the old traditional methods.

-The worldwide demand for next-generation sequencing (NGS) services and products is highly driven by a surge in the application of NGS, an increase in genome mapping programs, and a surge in collaborations, technological advancement in NGS technology, and various partnerships that result in significant investments in R&D in NGS technology.
-The continuous technological advancements in the industry have led to the introduction of efficient, portable, and easy-to-use NGS platforms, capable of providing rapid and accurate results which have led to the overall growth in the industry.
-Such developments in the industry provide many new entrants in the industry and also give a competitive edge to the prominent companies in the industry an edge over each other which leads to more research and development programs in the industry.
+The continuous technological advancements in the industry have led to the introduction of efficient, portable, and easy-to-use NGS platforms capable of providing rapid and accurate results, which have led to the overall growth in the industry.
+Such developments in the industry provide many new entrants in the industry and also give a competitive edge to the prominent companies in the industry, an edge over each other, which leads to more research and development programs in the industry.
 It is also driven by an increase in genome mapping programs; a rise in applications of next-generation sequencing; an increase in healthcare expenditure; and technological advancements in sequencing platforms.
-Moreover, with the arrival of the COVID-19 virus, the application of NGS has proven to be quite effective in knowing the speed with which the virus spreads and knowing the genetic sequence of the virus and it further leads to technological advancements in those areas.

 • Support from the government and private sectors